Course Descriptions

 Requirement(s): Experiential

-Concentration(s): Taxation (LLMC), LLM in Taxation (LLMT)
+Concentration(s): Taxation (LLMUS), LLM in Taxation (LLMT)

 This clinic is a joint effort between USD Legal Clinics and the California State Board of Equalization (BOE).
 Under the supervision of an attorney from the BOE’s Taxpayers' Rights Advocate Office, students will represent clients who are appealing California Sales and Use Tax determinations (tax bills).
 Students will have the opportunity to gain practical legal skills including client interview and counseling, evidence gathering, preparing legal briefs, and actual negotiation with auditors and attorneys.
 Furthermore, when necessary, students will have the opportunity to represent clients in a litigation setting at Appeals Conferences (informal hearings) and Oral Hearings (similar to court trials).